ParamBirje/noburncloud/README.md

 git clone https://github.com/ParamBirje/noburncloud.git
 ```

+- Change working directory to the project's root `cd noburncloud`

 - Locate the `.env.example` in the project's root directory and make a copy of it as a `.env` file.
 Use your Gemini AI API key and assign it to the environment variable in the `.env` file.

 ```